Episode #20, South bound in Scotland

 Lots of boats moving about.

-The light at the entrance to Campbelltown.
-The last two hours of sailing was flat out at 7 knots, we should have reefed but we could see it would lighten up before we turned to enter the harbour.
 The entrance is big and wide and as we approached we could see a military or coast boarder patrol vessel was underway.
 They gave us five blasts on the horn! (they gave Sally the blasts I was otherwise engaged) Then called us by name on channel 16!
 With the handheld ready we responded advising we heard his signal and was unclear as to what was needed from us.
 We switched to a working channel and the operator advised he just wanted to confirm that we would pass port to port.
 Total over kill giving us the five blasts.
 Suspect my tone may have communicated this but when a "war ship" hails, you oblige.
 "Affirmative, port to port".
 We did get a cheery wave as we were lowering the main sail.
 Sanda Island beyond the shoals.

 We think they were in for fuel.
 Stacked up behind them are tree lengths.